WHO WE ARE

 As a Presbyterian Church, we value our history and traditions but are not burdened by either.
 In fact, it helps us name who we are among the vast variety of Christian churches.
-Presbyterians came here from Scotland to find freedom of religion in the early 1800’s Presbyterian were free thinkers, passionate about transforming society; believed education for all and equal opportunity for all was worth fighting for.
+Presbyterians came here from Scotland to find freedom of religion in the early 1800’s.
+Presbyterian were free thinkers, passionate about transforming society, believed education and equal opportunity for all was worth fighting for.
 They were devout and faithful people.
 Their commitment to Christ and the church was the centre of their lives and they chose to live out this commitment by serving their community.
-The Presbyterian Church of St Heliers has been here since 1917 and we chose to live out this tradition in the ethos of the 21st century.
+The Presbyterian Church of St Heliers has been here since 1917 and we choose to live out this tradition in the ethos of the 21st century.

-We encourage people to learn and to study and to get involved and to think about things deeply.
+We encourage people to learn, to study, to get involved and to think about things deeply.
 We do not tell people what to think.
 We believe the Bible leads us to Jesus Christ, our Saviour and the hope of the world.
 We believe that Love is the key to everything and that Jesus is the source of all of it.
-We know we are neither perfect nor sinless, but our central trust is in God’s grace which is God’s gift to us through Jesus.
-We seek to journey into the future with Jesus, and we commit ourselves to follow where He leads.
+We know we are neither perfect nor sinless, but our trust is in God’s grace which is God’s gift to us through Jesus.
+We seek to journey into the future with Jesus and we commit ourselves to follow where He leads.

 We have a commitment to caring about the community in which the church lives.
 Our history in this land is one of men and women who were totally committed to impacting the society in which they lived – engaging with those who need help, all races, all stages and walks of life.
 They were not afraid to make a stand for the future, of hardship but courageous enough to risk.
 We seek to live out a commitment to excellence – that is giving our best to our work, our school, our families, our community, simply because God gave us the best.
 The strength of the community here at church provides the sustenance and encouragement to live in this way.